AlexRudyak/CourseraMachineLearningStanford/README.md

 **https://www.coursera.org/learn/machine-learning**
 Probobly the best course in the world for machine learning.

-This repository is ment for my own Referance,
+This repository is ment for my own Reference,
 Since I wasn't blessed with perfect memory.

 If it happens to help someone else, so be it.